kunle009/FoundationDesign/README.md

 The following are areas that will be implemented in future:

-- Adding a method to calculate sliding
 - Adding a method to calculate crack width
 - PDF report generation
-- Add a class to design combined footings.
 - User documentation
 - Creating a web application interface to be hosted on [Civils.ai](https://civils.ai)